Do I need to have taken a Poverty Studies course to be eligible?

 SHECP covers the cost of housing for each intern (see below).
-Because part of the SHECP experience is its commitment to immersion in the communities where interns serve, we provide a modest living stipend that will help alleviate the costs of transportation, food, and other necessities during your internship.
+Because part of the SHECP experience is its commitment to living in the communities where interns serve, we provide a modest living stipend that will help alleviate the costs of transportation, food, and other necessities during your internship.
 Each Shepherd intern will receive what amounts to about $14 per day as a stipend from either SHECP or your school, and we ask that you to the opportunity to abide by this stipend for your summer living expenses.
 You will not be paid by your agency for your work, or receive any additional compensation beyond the initial per diem.
 SHECP interns are encouraged to implement practical budget strategies, collaborate with their cohort to plan meals and shopping, and seek out free activities in their communities.

 Where will I stay?

 You will be living with other SHECP interns!
 The housing will be organized and paid for by SHECP, and it varies from city to city.
 Interns live in dormitories, apartments, houses, and other settings.
-SHECP arranges housing with the safety of the students and distance to work in mind.
+SHECP arranges housing with the safety of the students, distance to work, and budget in mind.

 How long is my commute?

-Commuting distance and method varies by internship, but most all will be via public transportation.
+Commuting distance varies by internship, but most all will be via public transportation.
 We seek to limit commuting to 60-minutes each way.
-However, some placements in New York and Atlanta are about 75-minutes each way.
+However, some placements, often in New York and Atlanta, can be upwards of 75-minutes each way.
 In some locations, however, commutes may require just a walk or a bike ride.
 Whatever the distance, the commute will be an opportunity for learning about the community.